dprgarner/battlebot-server/readme.md

 ## TODO

-- Log when a bot disconnects
 - Keep writing them tests

 CycleJS port:
-- Extract logging (or just console.log everything, is it that important? :/)
-- Test it all out as thoroughly as you can
-- Put in logging in case things go wrong?
-Nah.
 - Try writing a test.
 - Replace players with bots?
 - Replace nextPlayer with waitingFor